1919SaiRam/Autonomize_AI/project-root/backend/README.md

   });
 });

-#  By following these above steps, we  should be able to verify that your backend is functioning correctly.
+#  By following these above steps, we  should be able to verify backend is functioning correctly.